 Equitas Health External Affairs

-As a steward of public health, it our mission is to provide an affirming health care home for all- and to admit when we have fallen short of our stated mission.
-We recognize that structural and interpersonal racism in healthcare has historically affected, and continues to affect, Black, Hispanic, Indigenous or Native, and other people of color.
-We aim to eliminate bias and discrimination in our models of care and uproot white supremacy in our organization and in the communities we serve.
-To advance racial justice as a society, we must remain engaged in the continued work necessary to create safe and affirming spaces for all.
-Our commitment to addressing the ways in which we have contributed to or benefited from White Supremacy has resulted in significant action over the last few years.
+As stewards of public health, it is our mission is to provide an affirming healthcare home for all and to admit when we have fallen short of our stated mission.
+We recognize that structural and interpersonal racism in healthcare has historically affected, and continues to affect, Black, Brown, Latine, Indigenous or Native, and other people of color.
+We aim to eliminate bias and discrimination in our models of care and disrupt and uproot white supremacy in our organization and in the communities we serve.
+To advance racial justice as an organization, we must remain engaged in the continued work necessary to create safe and affirming spaces for all.
+Our commitment to addressing the ways in which we have contributed to or benefited from white supremacy has resulted in significant action over the last few years.
 Equitas Health continues to seek and implement remedies to injustices in our continuum of care, our hiring practices and internal policies, in our pursuit of public policy, and the way in which we engage with the communities we serve.

-Racism, as defined by the American Public Health Association, is a social system wherein opportunity and value is assigned based on social interpretation of how one looks.
-Both systemic and interpersonal racism have historically affected and continues to adversely affect the health, safety, and economic opportunities of Black Ohioans and other people of color in Ohio.
-It is incumbent upon Equitas Health as a direct service provider to mitigate the impact of racism on the communities we serve and to advocate for policies that acknowledge racism as a public health crisis and direct local, state, and federal dollars to addressing the inequities created and perpetuated by interpersonal and systemic racism.
+Racism, as defined by the American Public Health Association, is a social system wherein opportunity and value are determined based on social interpretation of how one looks.
+Both systemic and interpersonal racism have historically affected and continue to adversely affect the health, safety, and economic opportunities of Black Ohioans and people of color in Ohio.
+It is incumbent upon Equitas Health as a direct service provider to mitigate the effects of racism on the communities we serve and to advocate for policies that acknowledge racism as a public health crisis.
+We advocate for direct local, state, and federal dollars to address the inequities created and perpetuated by interpersonal and systemic racism.

 We continue to urge the Ohio General Assembly to pass House Concurrent Resolution (HCR 6) and Senate Concurrent Resolution 4 (SCR 4), as introduced in the 134th General Assembly, to acknowledge racism as a public health crisis in Ohio.

-We support environmental policies that protect the health and safety of all individuals, while also ensuring that all of our patients and clients have healthy environments to live and to thrive.
+Equitas Health is committed to considering the environmental and social impacts of our recommendations and decisions as we serve our communities.
+We support legislation like the Environmental Justice Act of 2021 from the 117th Congress, and environmental policies that protect the health and safety of all individuals, while also advocating that all of our patients and clients have healthy environments to live and to thrive.

 Equitas Health External Affairs